davber/pandocgen/README.md

 That is it!
 Now you have a PDF and HTML version of your Markdown document.

-For a quick generation, you can actually generate this README file --- people always enjoy others eating their own dog foos --- by
+For a quick generation, you can actually generate this README file --- people always enjoy others eating their own dog food (or actually others eating pet food in general...)
+--- by

 	make --file sample.mk